 Sending money to Thailand from your home country, be it the US, Canada, Australia, or the UK, has been a pain point for just about every expat at one time or another.

 Each year, approximately 7 Billion USD is remitted to Thailand.
 Among the top sending countries are the USA, Germany, Australia, UK, and Sweden.
 (Source)

-You can bet your bottom dollar a huge amount of that was expats funding their Thai bank accounts, and of course sending money to Thai partners.
+You can bet your bottom dollar a huge amount of that cashflow can be attributed to expats funding their Thai bank accounts, and of course sending money to Thai partners.

 3: Currency Conversion Charge

 Out of the three fees, this is the evil one.

 Many individuals assume they receive the mid-market transfer rate, the rate displayed on platforms like XE.com and similar websites.
 However, when you crunch the numbers, you quickly realize that you've been significantly shortchanged!

 In the world's currency markets, traders define the rates at which they are willing to “buy” or “sell” a specific currency.
 The mid-market rate is simply the midpoint between demand and supply for a currency, and because of that, it changes all the time.

 But that's as technical as you need to get.
 The most important thing to know is that the mid-market rate is considered the fairest exchange rate possible.
 The mid-market rate isn't a secret either.
 It's the rate you will find on independent sources such as Google, XE and Yahoo Finance.

 Regrettably, you aren't provided with the authentic rate.